Frequently Asked Questions

 Yes.
 I regularly handle property tax protests for owners of multiple properties.
 I exclusively represent property owners who own residential property in Tarrant County, Texas, which includes personal homes and rental properties.
-Contact us for special pricing if you have multiple properties.
+Use the Multiple Properties form for a 10% discount on services.

 If any of your properties are outside of Tarrant County, I can refer you to another property tax attorney for those properties.

 How are you able to get values reduced?

 The Tarrant Appraisal District (TAD) uses a mass appraisal system to assign value to properties.
 This is not an individualized evaluation of your property by a person – rather, it’s a computer system that attempts to match “like” with “like” properties, which often results in an inaccurate determination of property value.
 It is of significant importance that you are taxed fairly and only on what your property is worth.

 In order to achieve individualized evaluation, I personally evaluate every property.
 My custom evaluation and analysis, along with my proprietary evidentiary packet I submit to the Appraisal Review Board (ARB), puts me a step ahead in achieving value reductions.
 I know what information is most important to the ARB and TAD when it comes to value and fight to ensure you are only paying taxes on what your home is truly worth.

 Who attends the hearing and do I need to be there?

 I can’t always guarantee a reduction in your tax liability, because sometimes the evidence points to your property being worth the amount proposed by TAD.